MAGame2025/SupeRun/LevelDesign.md

 **Tutorial**

-  The purpose of this level is to teach the player the basic controls ,mechanichs and will have a start to finish route which will showcase the controls and interactions of the game.
+ The tutorial is a short, linear introductory level designed to teach:
+Basic movement (walking, jumping, sliding)
+Basic combat
+Collecting XP and gold
+Avoiding enemy attacks
+Core interactions in the game

+It contains a simple guided path with small safe encounters so the player can learn the controls without pressure.

 **Level 1 – Easy**